 And don’t worry, you can change your investment choice at any time in the future – before, or after you’ve applied.

-AVCs are investments so the value can go down as well as up and you may get back less than you put in.
+AVCs are investments so the value of your fund can go down as well as up so you might get back less than you put in.

 Before you apply for AVCs

-It takes approximately 10 minutes to apply, and you can do this online or by calling us.
+It takes approximately 15 minutes to apply, and you can do this by printing off and returning the completed aplication form or by calling us.

 To apply, you need:

 You need to read the documents below before you apply.
 They have important information about the risks, benefits, costs and charges of the product and the funds to help you make a decision.